-The foreseeable benefits which are likely to occur due to the implementation of Blue Gold program in Polder 28/2 are listed in Table 4.6 below.
+The foreseeable benefits which are likely to occur due to the implementation of Blue Gold program in Polder 28/1 are listed in Table 4.4 below.

-Interventions Benefits Re-sectioning ✓ Protection against salinity intrusion. of Embankment $\checkmark$ Increased side slopes will enhance the stability of the embankment. ✓ Communication facilities may improve.
-Repairing of ✓ Sluice will function properly, agricultural activities during dry and pre- Water Control monsoon season may be improved Structures ✓ Drainage situation would improve Re-excavation Potential rainwater storage may be possible of Khals Better irrigation during dry and pre-monsoon period ✓ Better navigation as well as drainage Outcome of Apart from the aforementioned foreseeable benefits, the project may create some the Project socio-economic developments i.e. employment generation, reduction of poverty etc. As a result, the local economy in the area may further boost up.
+Interventions Benefits Re-sectioning of ✓ Protection against salinity intrusion.
+Embankment ✓ Increased side slopes will enhance the stability of the embankment. ✓ Communication facilities may improve.
+Repairing of ✓ Sluice will function properly, agricultural activities during dry and pre-monsoon Water Control season may be improved Structures ✓ Drainage situation would improve Re-excavation of ✓ Potential rainwater storage may be possible Khals Better irrigation during dry and pre-monsoon period ✓ Better navigation as well as drainage Outcome of the Apart from the aforementioned foreseeable benefits, the project may create some socio- Project economic developments i.e. employment generation, reduction of poverty etc. As a result, the local economy in the area may further boost up.